 What Twitch is looking for in a “partner”

 These requirements serve as guidelines for you to get a grasp of what the platform is looking for among its partners.
-Nonetheless, having more than 500 viewers doesn’t guarantee you an acceptance to the partnership program.
-Factors such as how often you stream or how appropriate your content is will also be taken into consideration.
+Factors such as how often you stream or how appropriate your content is will also be taken into serious consideration.

-If you’re wondering for a way to raise your chances of being accepted as a “partner”, having a good history on pre-recorded games give you an advantage over others.
+If you’re wondering for a way to raise your chances of being accepted as a “partner”, having a good history on pre-recorded games gives you an advantage over others.

 For instance, if you used to stream or create content on other platforms such as Youtube, you may give Twitch a good reason why they should pick you.
 All the more if your channel has hit over 15 000 views per video, achieved more than 100 000 subscribers, and is confirmed to stream non-abusive content.